Are you considering remote coaching?

 (9) If I get sick, injured or other last minute changes come up, will you rewrite the programming?

-When Covid-19 began spreading like wildfire, nearly all the athletes I coach had their gym shut down within a two week period.
+When Covid first hit, nearly all the athletes I coach had their gym shut down within a two week period.

 This wasn’t just an issue of someone being sick where they should modify or skip sessions; it was starting a cycle from scratch for every athlete I coach.